karenlo08/Face-Detector-Smart-Lock/README.md

 * Raspberry Pi — It's a small, affordable computer popular for educators and hardware enthusiasts 🤖
 * Raspbian — the Raspberry Pi Foundation’s official operating system.
 Raspbian is derived from Debian Linux.
 * NOOBS - (New Out Of the Box Software) is a GUI operation system installation manager.
 It comes with Raspbian.
-* OpenCV - (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
-In simple language it is library used for Image Processing.
+* OpenCV - (Open Source Computer Vision) Library to make real-time image/video processing functions like rotation, resizing and drawing frames much easier.
 * Dlib face_recognition - Well documented library with face recognition algorithms, it allows the user to easily implement face detection, face recognition and even real-time face tracking from the command line.

 ## 1. Face Detection